m7mdhany/E-Commerce_JS/README.md

 ## 📌 Overview
 A fully functional **E-Commerce website** built with **HTML5, CSS3, Tailwind CSS, and Vanilla JavaScript**.
-This project includes product listing, product details, shopping cart, user authentication (login/register).
+This project includes product listing, product details, shopping cart, user authentication (login/register) and more.

 ---